-All committee members are expected to be present for the Final Exam and will arrive at the meeting having closely read the dissertation and having considered the kinds of questions they will ask.
+The standard guideline is that all committee members are expected to be present for the Final Exam and will arrive at the meeting having closely read the dissertation and having considered the kinds of questions they will ask.
 In rare instances, a member may need to join via teleconference, but this requires notification and approval from the Associate Dean.
 The Faculty Mentor must always be present.
+In response to the COVID-19 pandemic, through Fall 2022, Final Exam meetings may be held virtually via Zoom using the same format as described above, with any or all committee members attending virtually.
+After Fall 2022, consult with the graduate school guidelines for the permissibility of remote/virtual meetings.

 At the start of the exam, the student should leave the room to allow the committee members a short discussion period.
-When the student returns he/she should give a 20 minute presentation of the dissertation, typically using a small number of slides to illustrate major points.

-Amendment Open Session:
+When the student returns, the open session begins.

-The first part of the Final Examination will be open to all members of the Duke community and other invitees.
-Announcement by the administrative member of the time and place of the exam will occur only after the committee has agreed that the exam should proceed (24 hours advanced notice).
-The student should begin by giving a 40-50 minute presentation of the dissertation, typically using slides to illustrate major points.
+Open Session: The first part of the Final Examination will be open to all members of the Duke community and other invitees.
+Announcement by the administrative member of the time and place of the exam will occur only after the committee has agreed that the exam should proceed (with a minimum of 48 hours advanced notice).
+The student should begin by giving a 30-minute presentation of the dissertation, typically using slides to illustrate major points.
 Attendees who are not members of the student's committee will then be invited to ask questions.
 Then, all invitees will be asked to leave and the committee members will begin their part of the examination.